edmoundtysonjr-cmyk/cryptlib/architecture.md

   ```

 As with the secure enveloping example, cryptlib is performing a large amount
-of work in the background, but again thereís no need to know about this since
+of work in the background, but again there‚Äôs no need to know about this since
-itís all taken care of automatically.
+it‚Äôs all taken care of automatically.

 ### Certificate Management Code Example

-The following code illustrates cryptlibís plug-and-play PKI interface:
+The following code illustrates cryptlib‚Äôs plug-and-play PKI interface:

   ```
   CRYPT_SESSION cryptSession;